kinsleykajiva/Ripple-WebRTC-Server/README.md

 Please note that this server is still under development, and additional features and improvements are planned for future releases.

-Feel free to explore and contribute to the development of the Ripple-WebRTC-Server.
+Feel free to explore and contribute to the development of the Ripple-WebRTC-Server. consdering to drop this version in favour of the helidon flavour based on jdk 21

 <a href="https://bmc.link/kinsleyKAJIVA" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>